gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## What you will learn

-In this lab you will learn how to secure, build, deploy, and debug your first High-Level (HL) Azure Sphere application onto the Azure Sphere A7 Core.
+In this lab, you will learn how to secure, build, deploy, and debug your first High-Level (HL) Azure Sphere application onto the Azure Sphere A7 Core.

 ---